johnny-cassin/johnny-cassin/README.md

 ## Kia Ora! 👋

-I'm Johnny, a software engineer based in New Zealand.
+I'm Johnny, a software developer based in New Zealand.

 I enjoy working on both frontend and backend development where creating a focus on user friendly websites is my main objective.
-I'll be updating this profile as go with new projects to further my experience and showcase my work.
+I'll be updating this profile as I go with new projects to further my experience and showcase my work.

+## LinkedIn
+www.linkedin.com/in/johnny-cassin-82bb414a

 _____________________________________________________________________________________________________________________________________________